mas-bandwidth/reliable/README.md

 # Introduction

-**reliable.io** is a reliability layer for UDP protocols where there is a continuous bidirectional flow of packets.
+**reliable.io** is a packet acknowlegement system for UDP protocols.

 It has the following features:

-1. Identifies which packets were received by the other side (acks)
+1. Identify which packets were received by the other side
-2. Packet fragmentation and re-assembly (send packets larger than MTU)
+2. Packet fragmentation and reassembly with customizable MTU
-3. Provides estimates for round-trip time and packet loss
+3. Estimates for round-trip time and packet loss

-IMPORTANT: It does not resend dropped packets.
-It simply tells you which ones got through!

 # Author